Yacubane/esp32-arduino-matter-builder/lib_files/README.md

 In `examples` folder there are some sketches that demonstrates usage of Matter. `Light` example is tested every release.
 Example sketches are in [release](https://github.com/Yacubane/esp32-arduino-matter/releases) created from [esp32-arduino-matter-builder repository](https://github.com/Yacubane/esp32-arduino-matter-builder/tree/master/lib_files/examples).

 ## Compatibility
 This project contains precompiled libraries based on specific version of ESP32 SDK and this library does not guarantee support for other versions.
-Current build is based on `esp-idf` at version {{ ESP_IDF_VERSION }} and will work with:
-* Arduino IDE with [ESP32 board](https://github.com/espressif/arduino-esp32) at version {{ ARDUINO_ESP32_VERSION }}
+Current build is based on `esp-idf` at version {{ ESP_IDF_VERSION }} and will work with Arduino IDE on [ESP32 board](https://github.com/espressif/arduino-esp32) at version {{ ARDUINO_ESP32_VERSION }}
-* PlatformIO with [PlatformIO espressif32 platform](https://github.com/platformio/platform-espressif32) at version {{ PLATFORMIO_ESPRESSIF_VERSION }}

 ## Limitations
 * Library only works on ESP32 (ESP32-C3 and ESP32-S3 might work as well, but aren't tested).
-* There is no possibility to change vendor/product ID as this value is pre-compiled.
-* There is no known possibility to change setup PIN.
 * This library comes with precompiled NimBLE, because default Bluedroid shipped with arduino-esp32 takes too much RAM memory.
 * Matter Controllers such as Apple Home, Google Home, SmartThings and others might not have full support of all device types.
 * This repository does not contain source code of this library, because binaries were too big and exceeded Github limits.
 Please look at Github [releases](https://github.com/Yacubane/esp32-arduino-matter/releases) to download whole package.
 All library files without binaries are stored [here](https://github.com/Yacubane/esp32-arduino-matter-builder).